 Read more: And Then We Fell In Love With Koh Lanta

 Some of our best memories of our trip are from Hanoi, and a lot of it is down to our first night.
 We got chatting to two awesome South African girls in the bar, purely because we all laughed at the Vengaboys playing in the background.
 They quickly invited us out to some street corners for a classy night of drinking 15p beers.

 This became a regular night out and we had an amazing time every night!
 I miss these girls and I miss the bia hoi lady who would refill our glasses and miraculously remember exactly how many everyone had drunk!

 8. Floating down the Mekong Delta, Vietnam

 Although this is the famous image of taking a Mekong tour, this part of the trip only lasted around ten minutes.
 The rest of the tour took us to lunch, watching some local musicians, the floating markets, looking around a noodle factory, and sampling fudge and rat.
 Yes, RAT!
 And I’m not sure if it was because it was smothered in barbecue sauce, but it was delicious!

-I’m not sure if I preferred this tour or the Ninh Binh tour where our guide rowed our boat with his feet through incredible limestone stacks (there’s a reason it’s known as Halong Bay on land!).
+Saying that, I’m not sure if I preferred this tour or the Ninh Binh tour in northern Vietnam, where our guide rowed our boat with his feet through incredible limestone stacks (there’s a reason it’s known as Halong Bay on land!).